ACB-Bible/Bible-Code/Readme.md

 * <a style="color: crimson;">3.
 Bible Trivia</a>

     * a.
-[Bible Verses About Jesus](BibleDB/Bible-Trivia/BibleVersesAboutJesus.md) - A list of "New Testament" verses where Jesus is mentioned in the bible.
+[Bible Verses About Jesus](/BibleDB/Bible-Trivia/BibleVersesAboutJesus.md) - A list of "New Testament" verses where Jesus is mentioned in the bible.

     * b.
+[Excellent Videos About Jesus](/BibleDB/Bible-Trivia/ExcellentVideo.md) - A list of inspiring movies and shows about Jesus.

+    * c.
 [Interesting Facts About the Quran](BibleDB/Bible-Trivia/InterestingQuranFacts.md) - A bunch of interesting facts about the Quran.

-    * c.
-[Quotes of Jesus](BibleDB/Bible-Trivia/JesusQuotes.md) - A List of all the quotes by Jesus recorded in the "New Testament."

     * d.
+[Quotes of Jesus](/BibleDB/Bible-Trivia/JesusQuotes.md) - A List of all the quotes by Jesus recorded in the "New Testament."

-[My Favorite Bible Verses](BibleDB/Bible-Trivia/MyFavoriteVerses.md) - A growing list of my favorite bible verses.
+    * e.
+[My Favorite Bible Verses](/BibleDB/Bible-Trivia/MyFavoriteVerses.md) - A growing list of my favorite bible verses.

 [Back to Top](#top)